Clan Rising

 What does the surname Elliot mean?

-Disputed — possibly from a Border place-name or from the Gaelic 'Eilidh'.
+Disputed, possibly from a Border place-name or from the Gaelic 'Eilidh'.
 A reiving, riding clan of the Scottish Borders.
+The Elliots are one of the great riding clans of the Scottish Borders, their arrival in Teviotdale traceable to the reign of Robert the Bruce.

 Where does the Elliot family come from?

-The motto of Clan Elliot is "Fortiter et recte", which translates as "With strength and right".
+The motto of the Elliot family is "Fortiter et recte", which translates as "With strength and right".
+Family mottoes were registered with the chief of the name and carried on the heraldic arms and battle-banners.

 Who are some famous Elliots?